-Youth spend a substantial amount of time in school, so middle and high schools are very good places to promote the 521 message.
-Healthy behaviors may be supported in schools with the information that youth are taught, the environment in which they spend time, and the adults fostering their developing behaviors.
-The resources assembled in this toolkit are designed to help middle and high schools disseminate the 521 message, communicate it with families, and reinforce it with school and classroom activities.
+Youth spend a substantial amount of time in school, so middle and high schools are very good places to promote the 5210 message.
+Healthy behaviors may be supported in schools through the information that youth are taught, the environment in which youth spend time, and the adults who foster their developing behaviors.
+The resources assembled in this toolkit are designed to help middle and high schools disseminate the 5210 message, communicate it with families, and reinforce it with school and classroom activities.